- Business Mentorship Network Overview

 The E-Learning Webinars cover a wide range of topics including financial management, tax filing, marketing, and more.
 The webinars are pre-recorded, which means that you can watch them as many times as you like.
 We offer follow-up Q&A sessions on each topic where you can ask industry experts questions specific to your farm operation.

-The program costs $100 to participate.
+The webinar series is free of charge and if you are matched with a Mentor then you will be asked to pay $100 to participate.
 If cost is a barrier, please let us know.

 The program includes 30 hours of one-on-one mentorship, however the time commitment from each mentee will be closer to 60 – 70 hours over the course of the year, including attending orientation, watching the pre-recorded webinars, attending the Q&A sessions, and following up on insights with mentors.